Table of Contents

 - Metabolic Pathways:

-- Dynamic State: Smooth and efficient interlinked metabolic traffic.
+- Dynamic State: Smooth, coordinated and uninterrupted metabolic activity.

 - Catalysis: